Rope

 Rope Storage

 JRB has many ropes and uses a large, antique crate to store them, ensuring that they are completely dry before putting them in storage.
 Given that hunters are scent-conscious, consider that if you leave a rope in a garage or basement or vehicle, it will absorb odor from that location, and any odor may be detected by a deer’s keen sense of smell.
-During hunting season, JRB keeps his rope and hunting clothes in a duffel in his vehicle, with the windows cracked year round.
+During hunting season, JRB keeps his rope and hunting clothes in a duffel in his vehicle, with the windows cracked to ensure fresh air circulation.
 Often, a natural scent source will be added to the bag such as some branches from a scented tree like pine, sassafras or viburnum.
 (Consider what is indigenous to your area.)

 Rope Inspection